brigadecore/blog/content/2022-04-18-our-secure-supply-chain-obsession.md

 The bottom line is that most software projects have dependencies of _some kind_ on other software, and this web of dependencies is considered your "software supply chain."
-And as with any chain, this a software supply chain is only as strong as its weakest link.
+And as with any chain, this software supply chain is only as strong as its weakest link.

 While this has always been justification for concern, it has become even more so